-5 Tips for Musicians for Promoting Your Album on Twitter
+10 Ultimate Guide for Musicians – Promoting Your Album on Twitter

 There are lots of nifty features and options for Twitter users, but some of them will give you more bang for your buck.
-If you’re an up-and-coming musician trying to gain followers and reach more listeners, there are a few ways you can use Twitter strategically to promote your music effectively, regardless of whether you’re a band member or a solo artist.
+If you’re an up-and-coming musician trying to gain followers and reach more listeners, there are a few ways you can use Twitter strategically to promote your album on Twitter space effectively, regardless of whether you’re a band member or a solo artist.

 If you’ve already used services such as Jaynike and still need more help, this article is for you.
 Here are five tips for promoting music on Twitter for independent musicians.

-Trending topics are exactly what they sound like: trends on Twitter, or popular topics.
+Trending topics are exactly what they sound like: trends on Twitter or popular topics.
 Needless to say, more people will see trending topics than tweets about other subjects.
-When someone clicks on a Twitter trend, they’ll see all of the search results associated with that trend, meaning tweets that feature the hashtag (#) or phrases which are trending.
+When someone clicks on a Twitter trend, they’ll see all of the search results associated with that trend, meaning tweets that feature the hashtag (#) or phrases that are trending.

-- Tweet regularly.
-Tweet a couple times per day to get the conversation rolling.
-You can experiment with changing the times of day you post, or the frequency of your posting, to see what yields the best results.
+Tweet a couple of times per day to get the conversation rolling.
+You can experiment with changing the times of day you post, or the frequency of your posting, to see what yields the best results as you target to promote your album on twitter.
 Remember to be consistent with your hashtags.

-- Keep it personal.
 No one likes reading Twitter spam.
-Write your tweets as though you’re a human not a robot.
+Write your tweets as though you’re a human, not a robot.

 In 2016, LinkedIn user Sean Lu wrote an article describing how he got a topic to trend on Twitter in a matter of hours.
 According to Lu, in order for a topic to have any hope of trending, it needs to meet the following criteria: